vijay1041/tmdb-movie-app/README.md

 Redux Toolkit is used for:

-- Managing watchlist state globally
+- Managing global watchlist state
 - Adding and removing movies
-- Persisting data using localStorage
+- Persisting watchlist data in localStorage

 ---